State Income Taxes in Maine

 The state of Maine has a business income tax.
 Maine’s state tax is calculated on a marginal scale whose range is from 3.50% to 8.93% for 2020.
 For other business entities that are flow-thru entities, such as S Corporations, Partnerships, LLCs, etc., since it flows-thru to the individual level, there is no business tax on those entities.
 In other words, the tax is accessed only on C Corporations.

-Unlike many states, Maine only has a states sales tax (i.e. no local sales tax).
+Sales Taxes in Maine – unlike many states, Maine only has a states sales tax (i.e. no local sales tax).
 Maine’s State sales tax is 5.50%.

-The average property tax rate for residential property in the state of Maine is 1.27%, which is well above the national average of 1.05%.
+Property Taxes in Maine – the average property tax rate for residential property in the state of Maine is 1.27%, which is well above the national average of 1.05%.

 Unemployment taxes usually consist of three factors.
 They are: the wage base, the range of UI rates, number of schedules.
 Below is an outline of the three: